Wolfrite-CK3/Easier-Realm-Management/README.md

 - The ability to toggle on or off, letters sent by the councillors when they complete certain tasks.

 Current Effected Tasks include:
-- Convert Religion
+- Convert Faith in County
 - Promote Culture
-- Increase Control
+- Increase Control in County

 ## Planned Features
 See the GitHub Issues, for issues marked with "Enhancement" label.
 Issues marked with "Enhancement" also tend to have another label, indicating for which version of the mod, I am planning to have that feature implemented in.